Discover model

 ../_images/Discov009.png

-We can also sort them by the duration of the case.
-We do this by clicking the Duration column.
+We can also sort them by the duration of the case by clicking the Duration column.

 ../_images/Discov010.png